Tired all the Time? Do an Active Vitamin B12 Blood Test in London (Wimbledon, SW19)

 What do I do if I am found to have a deficiency in my Active Vitamin B12?

-Our first suggestion would be to repeat the blood test after 1 to 3 months having ensured that your diet had plenty of fresh fruit and vegetables in it.
+Our first suggestion would be to repeat the blood test after 3 months having ensured that your diet had a sufficient amount of meat, fish, milk, cheese, eggs and some fortified breakfast cereals in it.
 This will eliminate a dietary cause of your Vitamin B12 deficiency and will also ensure that the result was not ‘spurious’.

 You may also wish to perform the below blood tests to possibly exclude a cause of Pernicious Anaemia or Coeliac disease: